TortoiseWolfe/rn_Turtorial_Outline/Phase_08_merged_001.md

 /**
  * scaffold-ScriptHammer-Admin.js
  *
- * Overwrites/creates the entire "ScriptHammer + Admin" tutorial, including:
- *  - auth.tsx (universal wrapper)
+ * A Node.js script that overwrites/creates all files for the universal-auth
+ * “ScriptHammer” tutorial:
+ *  - Dexie on web, SQLite + SecureStore on native
+ *  - Universal `auth.tsx` that re-exports from `auth.native.tsx` or `auth.web.tsx`
- *  - auth.native.tsx, auth.web.tsx
+ *  - Admin panel integrated from day one
- *  - localdb, offline, supabaseClient, admin folder, etc.
  *
  * USAGE:
  *   npm run scaffold-ScriptHammer-Admin
  *
+ * WARNING:
- * WARNING: Overwrites existing files of the same names.
+ *   Overwrites existing files with the same path.
  */

 const fs = require("fs");
 const path = require("path");
 const readline = require("readline");

+// The big FILES array, each element: { filePath: string, content: string }.
-// The big array of file objects, EXACT code from the final tutorial above (ASCII quotes). const FILES = [
+// EXACT code from above steps (ASCII quotes only). const FILES = [
-  // ...
-Insert every code block from steps 6–17,
+  // ... your entire code from Steps 6–17 ...
-  // including the new "auth.tsx" universal wrapper,
-  // EXACTLY as shown in the tutorial ...
 ];

 (async function main() {